-- Encourage the development of interdisciplinary programs and courses, recognizing that knowledge transcends the boundaries of traditional university disciplines; - Expand programs to attract and challenge the academically superior student; - Consider establishing thesis options, where feasible, in new and existing graduate programs to provide expanded opportunities for graduate student research; - 8.
-Expand library resources, including professional staff, print and nonprint material, equipment, and space for the collection; - Develop cooperative programs with the other campus of Auburn University, with other colleges and universities, and with community groups in a manner consistent with the mission of the University and the needs of the community; - 10.
-Maintain a physical plant appropriate for the support of academic programs. - B. Students

-- 1. Produce graduates who are distinguished by certain abilities and attitudes characteristic of a well-educated person, including: - A knowledge and understanding of the arts and humanities, and of the principles of mathematics, science, and technology, and their impact on society; - b.
-An understanding of the relationship between specialized information and other fields of study; - c.
-An ability to locate, comprehend, analyze, evaluate, synthesize, and organize information; - d.
-An understanding of and willingness to use the scientific method; - e.
-A critical as well as creative thinking ability; - f.
-An ability to apply abstract concepts and ideas to specific situations; - g.
-An intellectual curiosity and discipline that result in lifelong learning; - h.
-The ability to make decisions based on a clear set of individual values; - i.
-The skills necessary for communication with others; - An understanding of those democratic processes and values underlying the concepts of responsible citizenship. - 2.
+- 6. Establish thesis requirements where appropriate in graduate programs to encourage graduate student research; - 7.
+Provide library and media resources needed to support the educational, research, and service functions of the University; - 8.
+Develop cooperative programs with Auburn University at Auburn, with other colleges and universities, and with business, arts, industry, and government, in a manner consistent with the mission of the University; - 9.
+Maintain a physical plant appropriate for the support of quality academic programs. - B. Students - The University will: - 1.
+Produce graduates who are distinguished by abilities and attitudes characteristic of a well-educated person, including: - a.
+A knowledge and understanding of the arts and humanities, of the principles of mathematics, science, and technology, and of their impact on society and the individual; - b.
+An ability to locate, organize, analyze, synthesize, and evaluate information; - c.
+An understanding of the scientific method and its application; - d.
+An ability to think creatively as well as critically; - e.
+An ability to apply abstract concepts and ideas to specific situations; - f.
+An intellectual curiosity and discipline that result in lifelong inquiry; - g.
+The ability to make ethical decisions; - h.
+The skills necessary for effective communication with others; - i.
+An understanding of those democratic processes and values underlying the concepts of responsible citizenship. - 2.
 Recognize and provide for individual differences in students through: - a.
 Effective advising; - b.
-Placement programs; - c.
+Academic placement programs; - c.
 Developmental and accelerated courses; - d.
-Counseling services; - e.
-Career placement services, to include internship and cooperative education opportunities. - Develop additional means of evaluating student proficiency in both written and oral communication and sanction the reinforcement of written and oral skills throughout the curricula; - 4.
-Pursue funds to provide scholarships for meritorious students with appropriate methods of awarding and publicizing the scholarships.
+Accommodation for exceptional students; - e.
+Counseling and health services; - f.
+Career placement services, to include internship and cooperative education opportunities. - 3.
+Evaluate student proficiency in both written and oral communication and encourage the reinforcement of writing and speaking skills throughout the curricula; - 4.
+Pursue funds to provide scholarships for meritorious students with appropriate methods of awarding and publicizing the scholarships; - 5.
+Offer and support opportunities for students to study abroad in programs appropriate to the promotion of international understanding; - 6.
+Provide co-curricular opportunities which enhance academic, ethical, physical, and social development;